denisse-orellana/bellabeat_case/README.md

 It is an usual question if people burn more calories while sleeping, but there is not a direct relation between __Hours Asleep and Calories__.
 It is noticed when people sleep 5 to 7.5 hours the amount of calories burnt fluctuate in a close range to 2000.

-A hightlighted is when people sleep 9.1 hours they walk 20000 steps, the highest calories burnt.
+A highlight is when people sleep 9.1 hours they walk 20000 steps, the highest calories burnt.
 Since this fact doesn't repeat, more data is needed to draw further conclusions.

 ### 4.3.
 Hourly activity